 Static Strength Assessment of the Water Vapor separator

 In according to conceptual design of a Water Vapor Separator (WVS) FEA Engineering was asked to perform strength calculation of intitial design.
-Assembly drawing and 3D model of WVS shown in Figures 1 - 3.
+3D model and assembly drawings of WVS are shown in Figures 1-3.

 To check strength and deformation of issued design finite element model (FEM) was prepared (Figure 4).